developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BottomCommandArea/index.md

+---
-# BottomCommandArea Module
+title: BottomCommandArea
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+---
+## Overview

-**The BottomCommandArea Module is used to set the parameters of the Bottom Command Area.
-The bottom command area is a region at the bottom of the screen designed to hold RhoElements controls such as the SIP button or Zoom button to separate them from the rest of the user application.**
+The BottomCommandArea Module is used to set the parameters of the Bottom Command Area.
+The bottom command area is a region at the bottom of the screen designed to hold RhoElements controls such as the SIP button or Zoom button to separate them from the rest of the user application.

 ## Syntax